Does Medicare Pay for Bloodwork?

 Does Medicare Cover Other Annual Tests?

-There are many other tests covered by Medicare in addition to blood tests.
+Medicare lab coverage includes a number of other services in addition to blood tests.
 Depending on qualifying criteria, you may pay nothing for these tests.

 Some of the additional tests covered by Medicare include: